 Dentures (sometimes called false teeth) are removable dental appliances that replace missing teeth and surrounding tissue.
 With today’s advances in restorative dentistry, dentures are made to fit comfortably in your mouth while closely resembling your natural teeth.

 There are two types of dentures, complete and implant supported.
-Dr. Gutman can discuss the differences between the two types and recommend the best approach for you.
+Dr. Gutman can discuss the differences between the two types and recommend the best approach for you during a consultation to explore options for dentures and implant dentures in Bensalem, PA.

 Complete dentures are used when all of the teeth are missing or are too damaged to save.
 There are two types of complete dentures – conventional and immediate.